claudiofahey/hsk-docs/common/prepare-bde.rst

 Installing Big Data Extensions
 ------------------------------

-Refer to VMware Big Data Extensions documentation (http://pubs.vmware.com/bde-2/index.jsp) for complete details for installing it.
+Refer to `VMware Big Data Extensions documentation
+<http://pubs.vmware.com/bde-2/index.jsp>`_ for complete install details.
 For a typical deployment, only the steps in the following topics need to be performed:

 - Installing Big Data Extensions